BoweryJG/crm/DELETE_TEST_RECORDS.md

 # Delete Test Records

-This utility helps clean up test records from the database by removing the 20 most recent call_analysis records and their associated linguistics_analysis records.
+This utility helps clean up test records from the database by removing the 20 most recent linguistics_analysis records that may contain null or problematic data.

 ## Why This Is Needed